 Coquito

 Medalla ~ A light, tasty, yet simple beer brewed in Puerto Rico.
-Medalla Light, with an ABV of only 4.2% and 126 calories, is a favorite among the locals and a must-try for tourists.
-This light, crisp, and refreshing beer is perfect for the balmy climate of the island.
+Medalla Light, with an ABV of only 4.2% and 126 calories, is a local favorite and a must-try for tourists.
+This light, crisp, and refreshing beer is perfect for the island’s balmy climate.

 Pitorro ~ I brought back a case of Pitorro to my friends here in Florida, and it was a hit.
 Pitorro is referred to as “moonshine rum” in Puerto Rico.
-With this in mind, be careful with a sweet tasty sip, and I mean sip.
-The creation of Pitorro is an art that is often passed down generations.
+With this in mind, be careful with a sweet, tasty sip, and I mean sip.
+The creation of Pitorro is an art often passed down through generations.
 Tropical fruit is added to clear, sugar cane or molasses-based liquid.
-The concoction is buried or put in a dark space for months in order to properly cure.
+The concoction is buried in a dark space for months to cure properly.
 Alcohol levels vary at the discretion of the creator.
 Pitorro can be purchased commercially, but finding someone who knows someone who knows someone will get you the best blend!

 Rum ~ Mexico has Tequila.
 Kentucky has Bourbon.
 Puerto Rico has Rum.
-Rum production has been an important part of the Puerto Rican economy for centuries.
-Bacardi has a huge distillery across the San Juan Bay that has multiple tours and tastings.
-But, Don Q is probably the favorite of most Puerto Ricans, including my husband.
-There are several different types of Rum: light, gold, dark, and spiced.
+Rum production has been essential to the Puerto Rican economy for centuries.
+Bacardi has a massive distillery across San Juan Bay that has multiple tours and tastings.
+But Don Q is probably the favorite of most Puerto Ricans.
+There are several types of Rum: light, gold, dark, and spiced.

 Puerto Rican Food.